top of page

 En la mayoría de los casos

-las personas aprenden a agacharseo o a caminar
+las personas aprenden a agacharse o a caminar

 en el momento que ya están lastimados.